karttur/AI4SH-db/_posts/2024/2024-03-11-aif4sh-db_pilot-sites.markdown

 ## Outline

-The schema _sites_ is intended for registering the AI4SH pilot, sites and sample points.
-To cover the different types of pilots within AI4SH, three hierarchical levels are suggested:
+The schema _sites_ is intended for registering the AI4SH pilots, sites and sample points.
+Note that the schema can also be used registering additional (unofficial AI4SH) pilots, sites and sample points.
+To cover the different types of pilots, three hierarchical levels are suggested:

 1. _pilot_ (whether a single or multiple location(s)) (grand parent),
 2. _site_ (contiguous sampling area with multiple sample point, whether field[s] or farm[s]) (parent), and